MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Go to [the Guides Getting started page](http://aka.ms/GetGuides), and then follow the instructions to create your user credentials for the preview.

     > [!IMPORTANT]
     > We recommend creating user credentials for the preview even if you have an existing work account.
 If you're not an admin in the organization, you won't be able to complete Steps 2 and 3.
 Also, when asked to enter a domain name, don't use your normal work domain.
-Create a new domain in the form guides*YourCompanyName*.
+Create a new domain in the form: guides*YourCompanyName*.

 2. After signing up, if you want to add users, see [Step 5: Add additional user accounts](#user-accounts).